borntofrappe/game-development/Utils/Timer/README.md

 In the logic of the `update` function, the timer library needs to:

-- loop through the available tweens, and in so doing update the connected timers
+- loop through the exis tweens to update the connected timers

   ```lua
   for i, tween in ipairs(self.tweens) do